 \subsection{Mathematical Model of Customers}

-As the followers, to reduce the delivery fee, customers are willing to set their time flexibility $\delta_i$ according to the discount price $q_i$ set by leader (fleet operator).
-In addition, $\delta_i$ could also cause inconvenience for customers due to the delayed delivery (pickup) time.
+As the followers, to reduce the delivery fee, customers are willing to provide their time flexibility $\delta_i$ in exchange for a discount price $q_i$ set by the leader (fleet operator).
+In addition, $\delta_i$ could also cause inconvenience for customers due to the dispersed delivery time window and delayed delivery time.
 Then, we propose a convex function $\mathcal{I}(\cdot)$ to quantify the inconvenience.
-Specifically, given the discount price $q_i$ from the leader problem, we can define the follower problem for each customer as follows
+Specifically, with the discount price $q_i$ given by the leader problem, the follower problem for each customer is shown as follows